 - Is reconstructive surgery an option?

 Total penectomy is removal of the whole penis.
 This includes the shaft and the root, which is inside your body.
-Also, a new opening may be created surgically to pass urine out of the body.
+Also, a new opening must be created surgically to carry urine out of the body.
 This opening is usually placed on the perineum—the space between your scrotum and anus—between your legs.

 After penis cancer treatment, your doctor will schedule you for regular visits to check your progress.
 Visits will be more frequent in the first year or two after surgery and then less often over time.